You're everyone's everything.

 Mother • Wife • Licensed Clinical Social Worker • Sandwich Generation Parent • Coach • Speaker

-I've been exactly where you are - caring for my toddler while navigating my father's cancer journey, feeling like I was failing everyone despite 20 years of experience helping families navigate medical crises and life's most complex transitions.
+I've been exactly where you are, caring for my toddler while navigating my father's cancer, feeling like I was failing everyone despite 20 years of experience helping families through medical crises and life's hardest transitions.

 SPEAKER • WRITER • PARENT COACH & EDUCATOR